GOP lawmaker asked whether vaccines have ‘tracking devices.’ He insists he was trying to debunk ‘wild’ claims.

 “I led Dr. Chau through those charges and to have him debunk them,” Wagner said in an email to The Washington Post.
 “I knew they are not true but wanted the public to hear that directly from Dr. Chau.
 I got exactly the response from Dr. Chau I expected, with the same laugh at the absurdity of the charges that they deserve.”

-The viral exchange comes as Orange County confronts a wave of fierce vaccine skepticism, including at a Board of Supervisors two weeks ago that drew hundreds protesting the possible use of electronic vaccination records.
+The viral exchange comes as Orange County confronts a wave of fierce vaccine skepticism, including at a Board of Supervisors meeting two weeks ago that drew hundreds protesting the possible use of electronic vaccination records.
 A little over a million county residents have been fully vaccinated.

 The incident also arrives as a significant number of Republicans continue to resist the vaccines, as The Post’s Dan Diamond recently reported.
-Although more than half of the U.S. adults have received at least one dose of the coronavirus vaccine, more than 40 percent of Republicans have consistently told pollsters they’re not planning to be vaccinated.
+Although more than half of U.S. adults have received at least one dose of the coronavirus vaccine, more than 40 percent of Republicans have consistently told pollsters they’re not planning to be vaccinated.

-Wagner, a practicing attorney and former mayor of Irvine, was elected in 2019 to represent nearly 600,000 residents of counties including Anaheim Hills, Irvine, Orange, among others.
+Wagner, a practicing attorney and former mayor of Irvine, was elected in 2019 to represent nearly 600,000 residents of Anaheim Hills, Irvine and other communities in Orange County.
 The viral clip isn’t the first time he’s found himself in the middle of a controversy about the coronavirus pandemic.

 Last July, Wagner served on an 11-member panel that issued local school guidelines and recommended against social distancing measures and mask-wearing for children, claiming that mask rules are “not only difficult, if not impossible to implement, but not based on science,” and “may be harmful.”